CollaboRateMgmt/CollaboRate/README.md

 # CollaboRate - a crowdsourcing philosophy, process and software tool to revolutionize the commercial IT Industry

 # Disclaimer
-This work is not intended to represent the views of any of the founder member's past or present organizations.
+This work is not intended to represent the views of any of the author's past or present organizations.
 Neither is it intended to cause them any significant financial loss.

 # License Type
 MIT